Good mentors do more than just motivate, they help drive results.

 Mentorship provides perspective, and perspective comes from experience.

-In an effort to avoid making the same mistakes they once did, mentors bring with them an abundance of experience that others can benefit from learning from.
+In an effort to avoid making the same mistakes they once did, mentors bring with them an abundance of experience that others can benefit learning from.
 It positions the next generation – whether basketball player or engineer – to be better.
 But this level of improvement – and evolution – can only take place when there is a concerted effort to learn from those who have already done it before and gained the experience.

 Today, in addition to being an advisor at Triple Crown where I get to consult to businesses making IT hires, I am also a high school basketball coach.
 In my experience, no matter the industry, position on the team or role in the business, where you’ve been or where you’re going, there is always an opportunity to learn from the people who’ve done what you’re doing.